bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

         </center>
 </div>

-## Detect Higgs Boson
+## Higgs Boson Detection Simplified

 The last project was to create a binary classifier based on sanitaze data from CERN to identify if our particle was a Higgs Boson.
-I'm implemented a small framework for a simpler NN with a way to customize the number of layer which I got the **highest score** for our binary classifier.
+I'm implemented a small framework for a simpler NN with a way to customize the number of layers which I got the **highest score** for our binary classifier.

-I ended up with a NN with a layer of 13-10-8-6-1 with a sigmoid activation function.
+I ended up with a NN with a layer of 13-10-8-6-1 with a sigmoid activation function using a ratio of 75%/25% (training/test).

 <div class="row-sm mt-3 mt-md-0 pb-2">
         <center>